White Noise App Support and FAQ Information

 4. Where can I download new sounds?

-Visit our White Noise Market at http://whitenoisemarket.com/ or download the new White Noise Market app and start loading up on free sounds!
-Adding new sounds is supported for iOS, Android, and Mac OS X.
+Visit our White Noise Market at https://whitenoisemarket.com/ or download the new White Noise Market app and start loading up on free sounds!
+Adding new sounds is supported for iOS, Android, macOS, and Windows.

 5. How do I create my own sounds for White Noise?